-- Search the Web.
-Start with your favorite searches and see whether anything turns up on the company name you’re considering.
-You can also go to the U.S. Patent and Trademark Office website, or KnowX.com or similar searcher sites.
+Do a few searches, and see whether anything turns up on the company name you’re considering.
+You can also go to the U.S. Patent and Trademark Office website, as well as using KnowX.com or similar searcher sites.

-- Search the Internet domain names.
-There are several searchers that offer access to the “whois” database of Internet sites.
-The most traditional site for this is the one at VeriSign, Inc. (formerly Network Solutions).
+There are several searchers that offer access to the “whois” database of internet sites; the most traditional site for this is the one at VeriSign, Inc.

-- See an attorney.
 Since you probably want to talk to an attorney about the correct business entities and other start-up matters, you may also ask your attorney about checking on business names.
-Generally you want to do your own check first to catch any obvious conflicts.

 Like this article?
 Please share it: